 Include an internal link in the form of a relevant anchor text to get visitors to click on another page.
 If you have a page on kitchen remodeling and you also have a gallery of cabinets you sell, include an anchor text in the remodeling page like “custom cabinetry” that leads to the gallery.

 Put a call to action at the end of the page.
 “Read more about…” “Contact us” “Sign up for our report” all are good ways to move the viewer to another page within your website.
 Another simple step is to include “related posts” (just like we have here on our blog) so website visitors that enjoyed reading about a topic you wrote about on your blog can easily click through to a related, equally interesting blog on your website.
 The key is to ask your website visitor to take your desired action.
 Tell them what to do next, where to click and why!
 Truth is, people need to be guided to the next step, so provide that direction and watch your bounce rate improve.
+You can also consider exploring the offerings of a website ranking agency.

 If you would like to see more of our Internet marketing tips go here.